 Understanding how the brain develops and the role of experience can transform how teachers view students' learning potential (Ansari et al., 2017).
 Therefore, an understanding of the science of learning can empower teachers with the knowledge to customize or adapt instruction to better target student learning needs.
 Such knowledge would be especially empowering for teachers of students with learning disabilities.
-Moreover, basic reading and maths skills are powerfully linked to a country's economic growth, individual earnings and the distribution of the country's incomes (Hanushek and Woessmann.
-2008).
-In the USA, the National Institute of Health considers illiteracy an issue of public health and has provided extensive funding support to identify reasons for the high incidence of reading problems and to develop appropriate evidence based practices to help children become better readers.
-According to the National Assessment of Educational Progress (2019), 33 per cent of students in grade 4 in the USA cannot decode and comprehend grade 4 reading materials, with this percentage reaching as high as 66 per cent among minority and inner-city school children.
-Moreover, in children who read poorly at the end of grade 1 are likely to remain poor readers at the end of grade 4.
+Moreover, basic reading and maths skills are powerfully linked to a country's economic growth, individual earnings and the distribution of the country's incomes (Hanushek and Woessmann, 2008).
+In the USA, the National Institute of Health considers illiteracy an issue of public health and has provided extensive funding support to identify reasons for the high incidence of reading problems and to develop appropriate evidencebased practices to help children become better readers.
+According to the National Assessment of Educational Progress (2019), 33 per cent of students in grade 4 in the USA cannot decode and comprehend grade 4 reading materials, with this percentage reaching as high as 66 per cent among minority and inner-city

+...it is imperative to provide a strong instructional foundation at early grade levels to prevent future reading problems. school children.
+Moreover, in the USA, Juel (1988) finds that children who read poorly at the end of grade 1 are likely to remain poor readers at the end of grade 4.
 Similarly, Landerl and Wimmer (2008) find that in Germany about 70 per cent of poor readers in grade 1 are also poor readers in grade 8.
 Although various factors, such as low socio-economic status (Fahle and Reardon, 2018) and home literacy environment (Chiu and McBride-Chang, 2006), may contribute to the high incidence of reading problems, Denton, Foorman and Mathes (2003) assert that effective instruction can 'beat the odds'.
 Thus, it is imperative to provide a strong instructional foundation at early grade levels to prevent future reading problems.
-However, the question arises: are teachers prepared to provide explicit, systematic instruction?
+However, the question arises: Are teachers prepared to provide explicit, systematic instruction?